 The Family Educational Rights and Privacy Act (FERPA) permits disclosure of personally identifiable information from educational records to individual school personnel who are determined to have a legitimate educational interest in the information.
 However, the Dear Colleague Letter cautions that even if a student has disclosed his or her transgender status to some members of the school community, schools are not necessarily authorized to disclose that information to other school personnel.
 Inappropriate disclosure, or requiring the student or the parent to disclose, personally identifiable information to the school community or to individuals who do not have a legitimate educational interest in that information may violate both FERPA and the student's rights under Title IX.

 The OCR takes the position that updating a transgender student's records to reflect the gender identity and name change will help protect the privacy of the student and ensure that school personnel use the appropriate name and pronoun preferred by the student.
 OCR directs that under Title IX, the College must respond to a request to amend information in an education record related to a student's transgender status in conformity with its general practices for amending other students' records.

-Institutions may provide separate restroom facilities on the basis of sex under Title IX regulations, but it may not require a transgender student to use facilities that are inconsistent with his or her gender identity, or to use individual-user facilities if other students are not required to do so.
+Institutions may provide separate restroom facilities on the basis of sex under Title IX regulations, but it may not require a transgender student to use facilities that are inconsistent with his or her gender identity or to use individual-user facilities if other students are not required to do so.
 An institution may, however, make an individual-user option available to all students who wish to use it.
-At MCC, a family restroom is located in Building A, 101.
+At MCC, All-Gender/Family restrooms are located in A107H, A237, and F114.